mlehotay/ier/IER/IER-theory.md

 * is internally sustained rather than externally orchestrated
 * exerts and is subject to **intrinsic constraint**

-Local, transient, modular, or externally resolvable processes are non-experiential.
+Local, transient, modular, externally resolvable, or conditionally independent processes are non-experiential, even if complex or causally important.

 ---